laboyd001/documentation/payments/payments_apex_api.md

 Creates a PM class from an existing SOQL **bt_stripe__Payment_Method__c** object.

 #### Properties
-* __paymentGatewayId__ Id of the Payment Gateway associated with the Stripe Payment Method.
+* __paymentGatewayId__ Id of the Payment Gateway associated with the Payment Gateway Payment Method.
 Required.
-* __customer__ reference to bt_stripe.P360_API_v1.Customer object for associating Payment Method to Customer.
+* __customer__ reference to bt_stripe.P360_API_v1.Customer object for associating Payment Method to the Payment Gateway Customer.
 Required.
 * __cardHolderName__ Name on the card.
 Required.
 * __stripeToken__ Tokenized card or ACH. string represantation (tok_XXXXXXXXX); see Token object on Stripe REST API docs.
 USE THIS instead of raw card data if possible.

 OR

 * __cardNumber__ The card number, as a string without any separators.
 Required.
 * __cardExpYear__ Two or four digit number representing the card's expiration year.
 Required.
 * __cardExpMonth__ Two digit number representing the card's expiration month.
 Required.
 * __cvv__ Card security code.
 Not required, but it is good practice to always pass this property.
 * __record__ **bt_stripe__Payment_Method__c** record of the Payment Method.
 Available after calling the `registerPM()` method.